Bridging the Reality Gap for Pose Estimation Networks using Sensor-Based Domain Randomization: Evaluation

-The Linemod dataset presents thirteen objects, one for each scene, with high levels of clutter, and some levels of occlusion.
+The LM dataset \cite{hinterstoisser2012model} presents 13 objects, one object in each scene, with high levels of clutter, and some levels of occlusion.
 For each object, approximately 1200 images are available.
-The general procedure for training on the Linemod dataset is to use 15~\% of the dataset for training, around 200 images, and test on the remaining 85~\%.
-However, as we have trained only on synthetic data, all images in the dataset are tested.
-The test results are shown in Tab.~\ref{tab:linemod}, which show results both for methods trained on real and synthetic data.
-Our method clearly outperforms other methods using synthetic data, but also outperforms all methods using real training data.
-Our method has set a new state-of-the-art on the dataset while using only synthetic training data.
-In the Occlusion dataset, eight objects from the Linemod dataset have been annotated, many of these with very high levels of occlusion.
-The general procedure for testing deep learning algorithms on the Occlusion dataset is to use the full Linemod dataset for training each object, giving approximately 1200 training images for each object.
-Our method is the only one tested on the Occlusion dataset using only synthetic training.
-The result on the Occlusion dataset is shown in Tab.~\ref{tab:occlusion_color}.
+The general procedure for training on the LM dataset is to use 15\% of the dataset for training, around 200 images, and test on the remaining 85\%.
+However, as we have trained only on synthetic data, our method is tested both using the 85\% split and using all images in the dataset; the resulting score is the same.
+The test results are shown in Tab.~\ref{tab:linemod}, including other recent methods trained on both real and synthetic data.
+Our method clearly outperforms other methods using synthetic data and outperforms most methods using real training data.
+In the LMO dataset, eight objects from the LM dataset have been annotated, many of these with very high levels of occlusion.
+The general procedure for testing deep learning algorithms on the LMO dataset is to use the full LM dataset for training each object, giving approximately 1200 training images for each object.
+Our method is the only one tested on the LMO dataset using only synthetic training.
+The result on the LMO dataset is shown in Tab.~\ref{tab:occlusion_color}.
 Our method is comparable with state-of-the-art methods using real training data.
+Compared with PVN3D \cite{he2020pvn3d} which achieved the highest score on the LM dataset, but low scores on the LMO dataset, our method performs well for both datasets.

+Our results show that a single method trained with synthetic data, without any changes in parameters can achieve very good results in two different scenarios.